Learn to code in weeks, not months

 If you are only interested in the blog card component, you can use the code below.

-To make our landing/home page look elegant, I built another variant of blog component that is a bit different than the first one / Vertical card.
+To make our landing/home page look elegant, I built another variant of blog component that is a bit different than other designs.

 In this Blog Card component, we show images horizontally with card data.
 We are also scaling the blog card image on hover.